-Brown hyaenas establish clan territories that mark with feces and a secretion (paste) from their anal glands.
+Brown hyenas establish clan territories that they mark with feces and a secretion (paste) from their anal glands.
 The latter is black and white and is deposited on grass stems at regular intervals to mark the territory’s boundary.

 See Related: Asian Lion

-The brown hyaena is found in the southern part of Africa, specifically in Zimbabwe, South Africa, Mozambique, Botswana, and Angola.
+The brown hyena is found in the southern part of Africa, specifically in Zimbabwe, South Africa, Mozambique, Botswana, and Angola.
 They are the climax predators in the Namib Coast Desert.